deltacors/api-template-automator/README.md

 ```
 ~/AnypointStudio/repository
 ```
+Both directories must exist before running the script.
+You can customize the variables DEFAULT_WORKSPACE_PATH and DEFAULT_REPO_PATH inside the script to fit your needs.

 ### Execution
 Once you have set up your alias, the directory to store you Mulesoft projects and a fresh template in your workspace:
 ```